 115,000 + 52,000(17) = 999,000

-As you can see, the big jump in score between survival and million-point pace is on the barrel screens, while the other screen-types only moved up modestly.
-Going into the specifics of how points are earned on each screen would be an article of its own, but suffice it to say that the barrel screens are where most of the points are hidden, and where most of the risk must be engaged.
+As you can see, the big jump in score between survival and million-point pace is on the barrel boards, while the other screen-types only moved up modestly.
+Going into the specifics of how points are earned on each board would be an article of its own, but suffice it to say that the barrel boards are where most of the points are harvested, and where most of the risk must be engaged.

 In the interest of making all of this somewhat easier to understand, I have broken the per-level averages upon which pace is calculated into 8 separate tiers of point-pressing intensity.